In this explainer, we will learn how to recall the levels in the taxonomic hierarchy and apply this knowledge to example organisms.

 Taxonomic hierarchy is the ranking of the different groups, or taxa, that organisms are classified into.
 These taxa are ranked from large/general (i.e., kingdom) to small/specific (i.e., species).

 Students commonly use a mnemonic device to help them to remember the order of the taxonomic ranks.
 A mnemonic device is a phrase where the first letter of each word corresponds to the letters in a sequence you are trying to remember.
 For example, King Phillip came over for good soup is a popular mnemonic device for kingdom, phylum, class, order, family, genus, and species.
-Some additional examples of mnemonic devices can be seen in Table 1.
-You may find it easy to use one of these or come up with one of your own!
+You may find it easy to use this example or come up with one of your own!

 Example 1: Recalling the Correct Order of the Taxonomic Hierarchy